Find Affordable College Courses

 Read More…

-University of Virginia - Main Campus did quite well in this year’s ranking of the best places for urban and regional planning students to get a bachelor’s degree.
-It came in at #6 on the list.
+University of Virginia - Main Campus ranked #6 on this year’s Best Urban & Regional Planning Bachelor’s Degree Schools list.
 University of Virginia is a fairly large public school located in the small suburb of Charlottesville.

-Miami University - Oxford landed the #8 spot in the 2023 rankings for the best bachelor’s degree urban and regional planning programs.
-Located in the fringe town of Oxford, Miami University - Oxford is a public college with a fairly large student population.
+Miami University - Oxford came in at #8 in this year’s edition of the Best Urban & Regional Planning Bachelor’s Degree Schools ranking.
+Located in the fringe town of Oxford, Miami University - Oxford is a public college with a large student population.

-Read full report on Urban & Regional Planning at Miami University - Oxford
+Full Urban & Regional Planning at Miami University - Oxford Report

 With a ranking of #9, University of Southern California did quite well on this year’s best schools for urban and regional planning students working on their bachelor’s degree.
-USC is a very large private not-for-profit school located in the city of Los Angeles.
+USC is a very large private not-for-profit school located in the large city of Los Angeles.

 Read full report on Urban & Regional Planning at University of Southern California